ZSShen/ProbeDroid/README.md

 # **ProbeDroid**

-ProbeDroid is a ***dynamic Java code instrumentation kit for Android application***.
-It provides APIs for users to craft their own instrumentation tools.
-Thus they can trace, profile, or change the runtime behavior of an interested application.
+ProbeDroid is a ***dynamic Java code instrumentation kit for Android application***, which provides APIs for users to craft their own instrumentation tools.
+As a result, users can trace, profile, or change the runtime behavior of an interested application.
 Essentially, ***Java method*** is the ***basic instrumentation unit***.
 To manipulate the interested methods, users should override the template instrumentation gadgets and register them to hook the interested methods.
-During runtime, when those methods are invoked, the control flow is diverted to the gadgets.
-And it is the timing to manipulate the boxed method input arguments and return value.
+When the hooked methods are invoked during the runtime, the control flow is diverted to the gadgets.
+At that moment, users can manipulate the boxed method input arguments and the return value.
 In the current stage, ProbeDroid targets on Android 5.0 and above.
 To build ProbeDroid kit, users just pull the package from GitHub and follow the build commands.
 Android source tree is not required.

 ## **Feature**
 +  Programmable instrumentation